UoA-eResearch/On-Prem-SRE-UserGuide/docs/Data_Storage.md

 (ii) Shared read-only: A place where the data custodian can place data sets that are not to be changed by project team members.
 Data custodians have read-write access here and everybody else have read-only access.

 (ii) Personal: Each project team member has a personal folder in the SRE project where they have read-write privileges.
-Please note that the data custodians can access this folder to move in the requested files as part of data ingress or egress process.
+Under personal folder there are two folders - Ingress and Egress.
+The data custodians access these folders to move in the requested files as part of data ingress or egress process.

+Please note that the data custodians have read-write access to the Researcher's personal folder in SRE.